 My Child Has Severe Cerebral Palsy.
 Can UCP Still Help?

 UCP provides help and resources for children with all types of cerebral palsy, ranging from mild to severe.

 How Can I Join UCP and Get Help for My Child?

 The best way to get help for your child is to join a UCP affiliate in your area.
 Each UCP affiliate provides an array of different services, including charities and events.
 Use the official UCP resource page to find an affiliate in your area.

 UCP has joined with affiliates to support caregivers with a variety of respite care services and other support organizations.

 According to the official UCP website, the following organizations can provide families with more information on caregiving support services.

 Caregiver Action Network is an organization that advocates and provides education for people who care for someone with disabilities, old age, or with a chronic illness.

 National Alliance for Caregiving

-The National Alliance for Caregiving is a non-profit agency for caregivers that provides large database of searchable articles as well as access to free studies.
+The National Alliance for Caregiving is a non-profit informational agency for caregivers that provides an extensive database of searchable articles as well as free access to research studies.